lguez/Max_diff_nc/docs/example_2.md

----
-date: Sep 7 2011
-title: Example run with -m
----

-Example run with -m
+# Example run with -m
-===

 Here is an example illustrating the `-m` option.
 We examine the same two files as in the [example without `-m`](example_1.md).